 Fortunately, the VVS had allies among the Prussian authorities.
 Oberpräsident von Nasse, the highest representative of the Prussian crown in the Rhine Province, was on their side.
 In 1899, the Kaiser approved a money lottery with a net profit of 1,500,000 Marks for the preservation of the Siebengebirge, and also granted the right to dispossess.
 One year later, the VVS had collected enough money.
 Now they could buy out wide areas in the Siebengebirge and to close down numerous quarries.
 However, the quarrying continued until 1922 when the entire Siebengebirge area was put under protection.

 Germany’s “Place in the Sun”

 The political situation in the world was tense, with European powers competing over colonies.
-Bismarck’s foreign policy had been careful, Germany’s security was the goal of his complicated system of alliances.
-Nonetheless, the German Empire had its colonies.
+Bismarck’s foreign policy had been careful.
+The German Empire had its colonies, but Germany’s security was the goal of his complicated system of alliances.
+This changed in the Wilhelmine era.

-The German foreign policy got the country more and more in isolation.
-The foreign office considered Great Britain a “natural” ally, because she was in conflict with both Russia and France over colonies.
+The German foreign policy got the country more and more isolated.
+The foreign office considered Great Britain a “natural” ally because she conflicted with both Russia and France over colonies.
 But at the same time, a program of warship construction under Admiral von Tirpitz began, yet the Foreign Office did not see how threatening that was to Great Britain.
 Finally, Great Britain and France compromised over their colonies in Africa and formed the “Entente cordiale” in 1904.
 After setting aside differences with Great Britain over territories in Asia, Russia joined them and the “Triple Entente” came into being.
 In 1907, two blocks all armed to a maximum stood against each other.
-England, France and Russia (“Triple Entente”) on one side, Germany, Austria-Hungary and Italy (“Dreibund”) on the other.
+England, France, and Russia (“Triple Entente”) on one side, Germany, Austria-Hungary, and Italy (“Dreibund”) on the other.